dfwcnj/edgarquery/README.md

 EQODIR  - the location to store the output<br/>
 EQEMAIL - required by the SEC to download some of the files with curl.<br/>
+          used as the user-agent in the url request by the scripts.<br/>

 ## edgarquery<br/>